aptivate/dye/README.md

 * check if you have made any local changes to the server.
 If it finds any it will alert you to them and give you the choice of whether to continue or not.
+* if using git it will check the branch set in project_settings.py, the branch currently on the server and the branch you are currently on locally.
+If there is a mismatch it will ask you to confirm what branch you want to use.
 * create a copy of the current deploy, and a database dump, so you can rollback easily to the last known state.
-* stop the web server
+* unlink the webserver config and reload the web server (effectively turning off the site)
 * create the directory on the server (if this is the first deploy)
 * checkout or update the project from your repository (git, svn and CVS currently supported)
 * ensure the virtualenv is created and packages installed (as bootstrap.py does)
 * call tasks.py deploy
-* link the relevant apache config into apache
-* start the webserver
+* relink the webserver config and reload the web server (effectively turning on the site again)

 As with tasks.py you can add extra functions and override the default behaviour by putting functions in: